winsor-tse/MinecraftMap/README.md

 For tutorial:
 This is Map made to explain to begineers the ideas of Redstone, Commands and builds.
 This version works for 1.16
+For better:
+A prototype for one hundred levels.
+It has the inner workings of one hundered lvels.